aguvillalba/improvedcode/README.md

 improvedcode
 ============

-TinyMCE Plug-in for improving the user experience in the HTML Editor, adding code highlighting, indented code, line numbers and more.
+TinyMCE Plug-in for improving the user experience in the HTML Editor (versions 3.* and 4.*), adding code highlighting, indented code, line numbers and more.

 The plug-in interface is available in the following languages: